 What is campylobacteriosis?

-Campylobacteriosis is the commonest form of bacterial gastroenteritis in Ireland (see HPSC's Annual Reports on Campylobacter).
-It is caused by a bacterium known as Campylobacter.
-To cause illness, the bacterium must be swallowed (generally through contamination of food or water).
-Most human illness is caused by one species, called Campylobacter jejuni, but 1% of human campylobacteriosis cases are caused by other species.
-Campylobacter jejuni grows best at the body temperature of a bird, and seems to be well adapted to birds, which carry it without becoming ill.
-Campylobacter bacteria are delicate; they cannot tolerate drying and can be killed by oxygen.
-Freezing reduces the number of Campylobacter bacteria present on raw meat and unlike bacteria such as Salmonella, Campylobacter does not multiply in food.
+Campylobacteriosis is the commonest form of bacterial gastroenteritis (bowel infection) in Ireland (see HPSC's Annual Reports on Campylobacter).
+It is caused by a bacterium (bug) known as Campylobacter.
+To cause illness, the bug must be swallowed (generally via contamination of food or water).
+Most human illness (>90%) is caused by one type of Campylobacter, called Campylobacter jejuni.
+Campylobacter jejuni grows best at the body temperature of birds, particularly poultry, and seems to be well adapted to birds, which carry it without becoming ill.
+Campylobacter bugs are delicate; they cannot stand drying and can be killed by oxygen.
+Freezing reduces the number of Campylobacter present on raw meat and unlike bugs such as Salmonella, Campylobacter does not multiply in food.

 What are the symptoms of infection?

-Most people who become ill develop diarrhoea, abdominal pain and fever within 2-5 days after swallowing the bacterium.
+Most people who become ill develop diarrhoea, abdominal pain and fever within 2-5 days after swallowing the bug.
 The diarrhoea may be bloody and there may be a little nausea but vomiting is uncommon.
 The illness typically lasts 1 week.
-Some people may be infected but not have any symptoms.
-In persons with compromised immune systems, Campylobacter occasionally spreads to the bloodstream and causes a serious life-threatening infection.
+Some people who become infected may not have any symptoms.
+In people with weak immune systems, Campylobacter occasionally spreads to the bloodstream and causes a serious life-threatening infection.
 Campylobacteriosis is a notifiable disease in Ireland.

 How is it treated?

-Campylobacteriosis almost always resolves without any need for specific medical treatment.
+People who get sick with campylobacteriosis almost always get better without any need for specific medical treatment.
 While the diarrhoea lasts, patients should drink plenty of fluids.
-If the illness is more severe, antibiotics can be given which may shorten the duration of symptoms.
+If the illness is very severe, antibiotics can be used to treat the infection.
 Your doctor will make the decision about whether antibiotics are necessary.

 Are there any complications?